JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - The `platform/cpp` to change the simulation top modules file

-   - The `simulation.mk`to change the name of the modules at the TOPMODULES and TOPMODULES_SIMU variables in this file.
+   - The `target.mk`to change the name of the modules at the TOPMODULES and TOPMODULES_SIMU variables in this file.
+With TOPMODULES variable is a module we want to test such as: encap, decap, joint_design,...
+And the TOPMODULES_SIMU variable is a module at the testbench folder of each module.
+In the project, the TOPMODULES_SIMU is a top-module.

   ## With TARGET=ArtixA7